-If you were to eat just one dish in Singapore, then it should probably be chili crab.
-It’s a Singaporean food classic and considered by many to be the single most important dish in Singaporean cuisine.
+If you were to eat just one dish in Singapore, then it should probably be chilli crab.
+It’s a vital part of the local food culture and considered by many to be the single most important dish in Singaporean cuisine.

-Chili crab is best eaten with fried mantou bread to mop up the sauce.
-The fluffiness of the mantou with the sweet tanginess of the chili sauce is a perfect match.
-The sauce is flavorful and nuanced so be sure to try it with some plain rice as well.
+Chilli crab is best eaten with fried mantou bread to mop up the sauce.
+The fluffiness of the mantou with the sweet tanginess of the chilli sauce is a perfect match.
+The sauce is flavorful and nuanced so be sure to try it with some steamed rice as well.

-Singaporeans are extremely proud of their chili crab and consider it to be a national dish.
+Singaporeans are extremely proud of their chili crab.
+Like Hainanese chicken rice, it’s widely considered to be a national dish.
 In 2011, CNN Go included chili crab in their list of the “world’s 50 most delicious foods”.

 18. Fish Head Curry

-Fish head curry refers to a dish made with the head of a red snapper stewed in a Kerala-style curry with assorted vegetables like eggplant and okra and over a dozen spices.
-It has mixed Indian and Chinese origins and is a popular dish in Indonesian, Malaysian, and Singaporean cuisines.
+As its name suggests, fish head curry refers to a dish made with a whole fish head – typically red snapper – stewed in a Kerala-style curry with assorted vegetables like eggplant and okra and over a dozen spices.
+It has mixed South Indian and Chinese origins and is a popular dish in Indonesian, Malaysian, and Singaporean cuisines.

-The gravy in fish head curry has a sour-sweet flavor that goes very well with rice and/or naan bread.
+The gravy has a sour-sweet flavor that goes very well with rice and/or naan bread.
 The entire fish head was excellent but the best parts for me, are the eyeballs (pictured below), jaw, and tongue.

 We enjoyed this fish head curry at the legendary Banana Leaf Apolo along Race Course Road.
-They serve their food on banana leaves and are considered by many to be one of the best restaurants in Singapore for fish head curry.
+As their name suggests, you’ll eat your curry on a large banana leaf instead of plates.
+Banana Leaf Apolo is considered by many to be one of the best restaurants in Singapore for fish head curry.

 19. Sambal Stingray

 Sambal stingray refers to a Malaysian/Singaporean dish of barbecued stingray served with a spicy sambal paste.
-It’s a popular hawker food in Singapore that’s cooked and served in banana leaves.
+It’s a popular hawker food in Singapore that’s cooked and wrapped in banana leaves.

-Personally, sambal stingray is one of my favorite Singaporean foods to eat with beer.
+Personally, stingray with sambal is one of my favorite dishes to eat with beer.
 It’s spicy and delicious.